peterbe/tornado_gists/README.md

 Tornado app (because there is no such way).

-To run the code you simply need a MongoDB (of a recentish version) and install MongoKit which clues MongoDB to Tornado.
+To run the code you simply need a MongoDB (of a recentish version) and install MongoKit which glues MongoDB to Tornado.